DorianDepriester/Elasticipy/JOSS/paper.md

 and compliance tensors (e.g. plotting directional engineering constants, such as Young modulus).
 It is implemented in [the Materials Project](https://next-gen.materialsproject.org/) [@MaterialsProject].

-Therefore, the purpose of Elasticipy is to combine the functionalities of Pymatgen and Elate into a self-consistent project.
+Therefore, the purpose of Elasticipy is to combine the functionalities of Pymatgen and Elate into a consistent project dedicated to continuum mechanics.
 Its aim is to propose an easy-to-use and efficient tool with the following features:

   - intuitive Python-based APIs for defining and manipulating second- and fourth-order tensors, such as strain, stress and stiffness;